-Sick leave usage is subject to approval and verification by the EMPLOYER who may, after three (3) consecutive days' absence, require the employee to furnish a report from a recognized physical or mental authority attesting to the necessity of the leave, and other information the EMPLOYER deems necessary, as provided in the Article herein titled "Fitness for Duty."
-Employees whose use of sick leave is habitual, patterned or inappropriate may be required to submit such report for absences of less than three (3) days duration.
+Sick leave usage is subject to approval and verification by the EMPLOYER who may, after three (3) consecutive days absence, require the employee to furnish a report from a recognized physical or mental authority attesting to the necessity of the leave, and other information the EMPLOYER deems necessary, as provided in the Article herein titled "Fitness for Duty."
+Employees whose use of sick leave is habitual, patterned, or inappropriate may be required to submit such a report for absences of less than three (3) days duration.

 - Section 6.
-Sick leave benefits when authorized shall be paid at the employee's current base pay rate. - Section 7.
+Sick leave benefits when authorized shall be paid at the employee's current BASE PAY RATE. - Section 7.
 To be eligible for sick leave payment, an employee must notify their supervisor or their designee as soon as possible but not later than the starting time of their scheduled shift.
 This notice may be waived if the employee can conclusively establish that they could not reasonably have been expected to comply with this requirement because of circumstances beyond the control of the employee. - Section 8.
 Medical LEAVE OF ABSENCE.
-An employee who, because of illness or injury, has exhausted all sick leave benefits may be granted a medical leave of absence without pay.
-The seniority status of a disabled employee who is granted a medical leave of absence shall be determined in accordance with the provisions of the Article herein titled "Seniority."
+An employee who, because of illness or injury, has exhausted all sick leave benefits may be granted a medical LEAVE OF ABSENCE without pay.
+The seniority status of an employee who is granted a medical LEAVE OF ABSENCE shall be determined in accordance with the provisions of the Article herein titled "Seniority."

-An employee requesting a medical leave of absence without pay shall be required to furnish conclusive evidence of disability to the EMPLOYER, specifically the Leave and Accommodation Management (LAM) Office.
+An employee requesting a medical LEAVE OF ABSENCE without pay shall be required to furnish conclusive evidence of disability to the EMPLOYER, specifically the Leave and Accommodation Management (LAM) Office.

 If the employee fails to furnish conclusive evidence that the absence from duty is necessary, or if the employee fails to undergo an evaluation or furnish a medical report as requested by the EMPLOYER in accordance with the Article herein titled "Fitness for Duty," the EMPLOYER shall have the right to require the employee to return to work on a specified date.

 Should the employee not return to work on such specified date, the employee may be considered to have resigned in accordance with the Article herein titled "Absence Without Leave."

 - Section 9.
-All sick leave that has been accumulated by an employee shall be canceled upon the date of separation from the County service. - Trade Time for Fitness.
+All sick leave that has been accumulated by an employee (and not paid out as severance) shall be canceled upon the date of separation from the County service. - Section 10.
+Trade Time for Fitness.
 Employees may utilize sick leave to pay for approved health and fitness activities, to a maximum of \$2,000.00 per year.
 Where applicable, this language shall be coordinated with Article 11B, Section 9, Paid Time Off, to ensure that no employee uses paid time off (PTO) hours and frozen sick leave hours totaling more than \$2,000.00 per payroll year. - Section 11.
-When an employee leaves employment with the county and later returns to a permanent position, sick leave hours will not be restored.
+When an employee leaves employment with the county and later returns to any position, sick leave hours will not be restored.

-ARTICLE 12B - SICK LEAVE
+ARTICLE 12B - SICK LEAVE (EMPLOYEES WHO CONVERTED TO PTO)